We work together to follow the ‘waste hierarchy’ – Reduce, Reuse, Recycle, Recover. The School has a ‘Zero Waste to Landfill’ policy.

 - Bin clusters are located around campus, in kitchen areas, in offices and in shared spaces in halls of residence.
 Everyone is responsible for separating their own waste into the correct bin.

-Importantly, no food or liquid should go into recycling bins.
-This can make other items in the recycling bin contaminated and no longer recyclable.
+- Make sure no food or liquid go into mixed recycling bins.
+This can make other items in the recycling bin wet (contaminated) and no longer recyclable.
 If in doubt, keep it out!

-If you're unsure about an item or to report any issues with waste collection, please contact email@example.com
+- We are here to help you recycle right.
+Use the guide below to know where to put each item.
+If you are unsure about an item or to report any issues with waste collection, please contact email@example.com

-There are points on campus to recycle batteries, mobile phones, CDs and DVDs, Waste Electrical and Electronic Equipment (WEEE) and stamps.
-See locations on the campus map below, or contact the Sustainability Team for more information.
-Please contact LSE Porters to arrange collection of toner, laserjet and inket cartridges by emailing: firstname.lastname@example.org
+2. Recycle: You can recycle batteries, mobile phones, CDs and DVDs, Waste Electrical and Electronic Equipment (WEEE) and stamps at the reception of the Saw Swee Hock and other locations (see campus map below), or contact firstname.lastname@example.org for more information.
+All items with a red barcode, contact DTS in the first instance.
+Please contact LSE Porters to arrange collection of toner, laserjet, inket cartridges and other electrical equipment by emailing: email@example.com

 Destruction of confidential electronic data and disposal of WEEE waste is handled by our certified contractor, according to the appropriate compliance standards and guidelines.
 For further information about what happens to your electronic waste, please visit the Computer Disposals Limited (CDL) website.

 1. Reduce: Avoid printing.
 Most documents can be viewed on your computer or other smart device.
 Digital signitures are very widely used and accepted too.

 2. Recycle: Complete a Porters request form or email firstname.lastname@example.org to request hessian sacks with security tags.
 Close the bags when they are two-thirds full and contact the Estates Porters to arrange for their collection.
 Sacks must be locked overnight in a cupboard or secure bin.